cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/using-odysseyn1x.md

 !!!include(./docs/en_US/jailbreak/checkra1n/include/odysseyra1n-explanation.md)!!!

 On iOS 14:
 - Odysseyra1n is only fully supported on A8(X), A9, A10(X), and A11 devices.
-A9X devices are only fully supported up to 14.4.2 using an older version of checkra1n, with a special method required for A9X devices on 14.5 to 14.8.1, which is detailed at [Installing Odysseyra1n (A9X)](/installing-odysseyra1n-a9x).
+A9X devices are only fully supported up to 14.4.2 using an older version of checkra1n, with a special method required for A9X devices on 14.5 to 14.8.1, which is detailed at [Using Odysseyn1x (A9X)](/using-odysseyn1x-a9x).
 -  A11 devices do not allow you to use SEP functionality in a jailbroken state.
 SEP functionality are things such as a passcode, Face ID/Touch ID, and Apple Pay.

 ## Requirements